wills106/homeassistant-solax-modbus/docs/developer_guide.md

 * _initvalue_: int = None  # initial default value for WRITE_DATA_LOCAL entities

+## Local Data Entities
+The integration can create entities that have no corresponding modbus register.
+These entities can be used as parameter for automations or as parameter of an Autorepeat loop.
+These local data entities have the attribute **write_method=WRITE_LOCAL_DATA**.
+Their initial value is determined by attribute **initval**.
+Documentation to be completed ...

 ## Scan groups for differentiated polling
 Some inverter plugins use different scan groups (to differentiate between slowly changing sensor entities and entities that are updated frequently?)